Cten104/lorum-ipsum/README.md

 - Added CSS to homepage!

 David:
-- Tweaked and reconstructed the dark mode feature that was already added. worked on css and editing the new darkmode button and integrating it into the navigation bar.
+- Tweaked and reconstructed the dark mode feature that was already added. worked on css, javascript and editing the new darkmode button and integrating it into the navigation bar.
 - Added Gallery page pictures.

 Alberdi: